North Borneo: Economy

-Since the 18th century, tobacco was North Borneo's foremost planting industry.
-The logging history in North Borneo can be traced since the 1870s.
-From 1890s, hardwood exports increased, with logging expanding during the interwar period.
+The total revenue in 1881 was $20,207.81 before reaching $110,443.00 through an 1885 estimate, while total expenditure reached $108,294.97 in 1881 and increased to over $202,075.00 in the 1885 estimate.
 In the 1900s, North Borneo joined the rubber boom.
 The completion of North Borneo Railway Line helped to transport the resources to a major port on the west coast.
 By 1915, around 34828 acre of land, in addition to Chinese and North Borneo smallholdings, had been planted with rubber tree.
 In the same year, the Governor of North Borneo, Aylmer Cavendish Pearson invited Japanese emigrants to participate in the economic activities there.
 The Japanese government received the request warmly and sent researchers to discover potential economic opportunities.
 At the early stage, the Japanese encouraged their farmers to go to North Borneo to cultivate rice, as their country depended on rice imports.
 With increasing economic interest from the Japanese, they purchased a rubber estate owned by the North Borneo government.
 By 1937, North Borneo exported 178,000 cubic metres of timber, surpassing Siam, which exporting 85,000 cubic metres of timber.
 Many of the privately owned Japanese estates and companies had been involved in the economic sectors of North Borneo since being invited by the British.
 With the increasing numbers of Japanese investments, many Japanese also migrated with their family to the east coast of North Borneo, primarily to Tawau and Kunak.